peterhinch/micropython-async/DRIVERS.md

 is not pressed.

 The Pushbutton class uses logical rather than physical state: a button's state is considered `True` if pressed, otherwise `False` regardless of its physical implementation.

-Functions may be specified to run on button press, release, double click or long press events.
-Functions can be callbacks or coroutines; coroutines will be scheduled for execution and will run asynchronously.
+**function** instances may be specified to run on button press, release, double click or long press events; where the **function** is a coroutine it will be scheduled for execution and will run asynchronously.

 Constructor argument (mandatory):